-In Section \ref{good-silting} where we define big, small and good silting objects in $\Der{A,d}$, good lying somewhere between big and small.
-Further we show every silting object is equivalent to a good one and we will use the above result to obtain a Silting Theorem at the level of derived categories (Theorem \ref{eq-silt}).
-This states that every good silting object $U$ induces the equivalence from the main result of the previous Section, and that the dg-endomorphism algebra of $U$ is equivalent to a non-positive dg-algebra such that the heart of the standard $t$-structure is equivalent to the category of right $E$-modules, where $E$ is the endomorphism ring of $U$ in the $\Der{A,d}$.
-As a consequence of this theorem in Corollary \ref{eq-silt-mod} we restrict the derived functors in order to find equivalences between some subcategories of the ordinary module categories, expressing the Silting Theorem at this level.
+In what follows we outline the organisation of the paper.
+We start in Section \ref{preli} with some generalities about the dg-algebras and their derived categories.
+Further, we define t-structures and silting objects in triangulated categories with coproducts, we list some basic properties of them and observe that a dg-algebra is silting in its derived category if and only if it is coconnective (i.e. its positive cohomologies are all zero).

+In Section \ref{der-eq} we consider a dg-$A$-$B$-bimodule $U$ and in Theorem \ref{good-equiv} we give conditions for the derived functor to be fully faithful.
+We note that in the case when $B$ is exactly the dg-endomorphism algebra of the dg-$A$-module $U$, Theorem \ref{good-equiv} is already contained in \cite[Theorem 6.4]{NS}.
+Our proof is based on, seemingly new, Proposition \ref{p:ext-tor}, which is a derived version of the well-known Ext-Tor relations from homological algebra (see \cite[Lemma 1.2.11]{GT06}).
+Next in the particular case when $B$ is exactly the dg-endomorphism algebra of the dg-$A$-module $U$ we reformulate the hypotheses needed in Theorem \ref{good-equiv} in a more concrete way, by using the thick subcategories generated by $U$.

+In the last Section \ref{s:gsc} we consider some special silting objects, called silting complexes, in the derived category associated to a coconnective dg-algebra.
+In this way, we extend the semi-tilting complexes defined in \cite{Wei-semi}.
+We prove that these objects are always equivalent to some complexes, called good, that satisfy the hypotheses of Theorem \ref{good-equiv}.
+Next, we apply the results in the previous Section in order to obtain some counter equivalences for good silting complexes, similar to the tilting case.
+We conclude the paper by showing that our results generalize the results involving (derived) equivalences for tilting complexes in \cite{My} and \cite{BMT}.